No-Show, No Problem: How Therapists Prepare for Late Cancellations and No-Shows

 How much advance notice would you like to have when a client needs to cancel or reschedule a session?

-Finding a happy medium between what you’d prefer and what you can reasonably expect from a customer in terms of notice is essential.
-Also, take into consideration how much time you might need to fill that appointment.
-For example, 24 hours.
+It's important to find a happy medium.
+Think about what you'd like, and what you can reasonably expect from a client in terms of notice.
+Take into consideration how much time you need to fill a cancelled appointment.
+For example, in my practice, it is 24 hours.

 Plan for Unexpected or Urgent Situations with the Therapy Cancellation Policy

-Unexpected events and emergencies can happen at any time, and even the most prepared clients can be caught off guard.
-How will you handle it if a client cancels at the last minute because they woke up with a fever, or if there is a big snowstorm overnight?
-Sometimes these things can happen, so you can expect to build in some reasonable exceptions.
+Unexpected events and emergencies can happen at any time.
+Even the most prepared clients can be caught off guard.
+How will you handle it if a client cancels last minute because they woke up with a fever?
+What if there is a big snowstorm overnight and roads are closed?
+Sometimes these things can happen.
+So, you should expect to build in some reasonable exceptions.

 Clients Showing Up Late